 Notes: Source is SSF survey and administrative data.
 All estimates are for compliers only (those assigned to treatment who received a scholarship, and those who were assigned control who did not receive a scholarship).
 Term impacts are derived from linear regression models.
 Enrollment and graduation impacts are derived from logistic regression models.
-Note: Impact is calculated from logistic/linear regression models; in logistic models designated by the (%), slopes are log-odds coefficients.
+Note: Impact is calculated from logistic/ linear regression models; in logistic models designated by the (%), slopes are log-odds coefficients.
 Bolded items reflect significant differences in the means based on regression analysis controlling for gender, first-generation college status and Other race.
 Missing data have been imputed using multiple imputation with regression as recommended by What Works Clearinghouse (2020).
-No outcomes were imputed; samplExamining the Impact of Emergency Aid at Dallas Collegee varies based on total respondents for the survey item.Follow-up 1 refers to the academic term immediately following randomization, and Follow-up 2 refers to the academic term immediately after Follow-up 1.
+No outcomes were imputed; sample varies based on total respondents for the survey item.Follow-up 1 refers to the academic term immediately following randomization, and Follow-up 2 refers to the academic term immediately follow-up 1.
 See Appendix Table XB for unadjusted results. / represents cells in which estimation could not be completed.